coreruleset/documentation/content/3-about-rules/ruleid.md

 for instance) it is important that no two rulesets have overlapping ID ranges.
 To aid in this process the project maintains a list of reserved ID spaces.
-If you are planning on publishing rules or a ruleset please reach out to security\[ at \]modsecurity.org and we can reserve a range of IDs for you thank you.
+If you are planning on publishing rules or a ruleset please reach out to modsecurity\[ at \]owasp.org and we can reserve a range of IDs for you thank you.

 ### ID Reservations